corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

 {{</ note >}}

-The following command generates the files in the directory `/tmp/db`:
+The following command specifies that the `CONFIG`, `RBAC` and `CRYPTO` schema should be used for the corresponding components and generates the files in the directory `/tmp/db`:

    {{< tabs name="DML">}}
    {{% tab name="Linux" %}}